 Visitors to the schools must respect the learning environment and maintain proper behavior and decorum.
 Disruption of the orderly process of the school is prohibited.
-The principal or his/her designee is authorized to deny access, ban or bar future access, remove or request the removal of any visitor whose behavior is disruptive to the educational/working environment of the school as outlined below:
+The principal or his/her designee is authorized to deny access, ban and bar future access, remove or request the removal of any visitor whose behavior is disruptive to the educational/working environment of the school as outlined below:

-- Presents a risk to the safety of others resulting in the likelihood of violence, i.e., specific threats, posturing, or actions - Presents a disruption to the learning environment adversely affecting students/staff (i.e., yelling or destroying property) - 3.
-Repeated failures to follow school policy/procedures
+- 1. Presents a risk to the safety of others resulting in the likelihood of violence (e.g. specific threats, posturing, or actions) - 2.
+Presents a disruption to the learning environment adversely affecting students/staff (e.g. yelling or destroying property)

-- (i.e., refuses direction from school administrators or check-in process) - 4.
-Does not have legitimate purpose to be on school grounds or activities (i.e., loitering or wandering inside building)
+- 3. Repeated failures to follow school policy/procedures (e.g. refuses direction from school administrators or check-in process) - 4.
+Does not have legitimate purpose to be on school grounds or activities (e.g. loitering or wandering inside building)